 Feeling trigger happy?
 Try out the Bush Paintball Range, conveniently situated 10 minutes from the Fourways Shopping Mall.
 They’re open 7 days a week, and offer a number of different playing fields.

 If stars and constellations and comets are your kid’s thing, the Johannesburg Planetarium should be at the top of your to-do list (although their website is a glorious throwback from the beginning of the internet).
-Have a look at their show schedule here; they also should have experts on site to answer any of your astronomy questions.
+They also should have experts on site to answer any of your astronomy questions.
 Added bonus: telescope are also for sale at the Planetarium which means you can take star-gazing into your own hands.

 Adult tickets are R45 and kids tickets R30.
 Family tickets also available for R165 (max two adults with their dependent children – scholars or full-time students – and grandparents)